MONTANA AND oregon Personal Injury Attorneys

 We help you and your family recovers from devastating food illness, recover what is fair, hold the food corporations accountable.
 We will be there when and where you need us.
 An experienced attorney from our office you chose will handle your case personally.
 Our primary goal is to get you the health care you need to get better and protect the public from unsafe practices often perpetrated by the large food corporations.

-Bliven Law Firm, P.C. has handled substantial food cases throughout Montana including many products.
-Incidents have been reported throughout Montana including Kalispell, Whitefish, Columbia Falls, Great Falls, Helena, Billings, Bozeman and Missoula.
+Bliven Law Firm, P.C. has handled substantial food cases throughout Montana and Oregon including many products.
+Incidents have been reported throughout Montana and Oregon including Kalispell, Whitefish, Columbia Falls, Great Falls, Helena, Billings, Bozeman and Missoula.

 Call Bliven Law Firm, P.C. at (406) 625-0100 to talk with our Flathead County foodborne illness lawyers for a case evaluation.